ECMI entrance

 Craig Willis

-Craig is also enrolled as a PhD candidate at the Europa Universität Flensburg under the supervision of Prof. Monika Eigmüller and second supervisor Prof. Elin Haf Gruffydd Jones from the University of Wales Trinity Saint David.
+Craig defended his PhD in October 2024 at the Europa Universität Flensburg under the supervision of Prof. Monika Eigmüller and second supervisor Prof. Elin Haf Gruffydd Jones from the University of Wales Trinity Saint David.
+Within this, he was completed a Visiting Researcher stay at the Universidad Carlos III de Madrid in the autumn semester of 2021.
 His previous studies include the double award MA / MSc European Studies at Europa Universität Flensburg and the University of Southern Denmark, plus also the BA Business Management from the University of Brighton, UK.
+Alongside his research, Craig served as the Assistant Editor of the Journal on Ethnopolitics and Minority Issues in Europe (JEMIE) between February 2021 and January 2024.

 Selected publications